There's a Hole in My Bucket

-"There's a Hole in My Bucket" (or "...in the Bucket") is a children's song based on a protracted dialogue between two characters, Henry and Liza, about a leaky bucket.
+"There's a Hole in My Bucket" (or "...in the Bucket") is a "humorous", classic children's folk song based on a protracted dialogue between two characters, Henry and Liza, about a leaky bucket.
 Various versions exist but they differ only slightly, all describing a "deadlock" situation essentially as follows: Henry's bucket leaks, so Liza tells him to repair it.
 To fix the leaky bucket, he needs straw.
 To cut the straw, he needs a knife.
 To use the knife, he needs to sharpen it.
-But the sharpening stone must be damp, so he needs water.
-But to fetch water, he needs the bucket, which has a hole in it.
-In honour of the song, people celebrate National Hole in My Bucket Day on May 30 every year.
+If the sharpening stone must be damp, he needs water.
+But to fetch water, he needs the bucket... which has a hole in it.

-Lyrics

-There's a hole in my bucket, dear Liza, dear Liza,

-There's a hole in my bucket, dear Liza, a hole.